ENCCS/gpu-programming/content/2-gpu-ecosystem.rst

 .. questions::

    - What is the difference between GPUs and CPUs?
-   - What are the major GPU software suits available?
-Waht do they provide?
+   - What are the GPU software stacks available?
+Whatt do they provide?

 .. objectives::